 Just last month, authorities in New York charged 36 people with money laundering and racketeering in the largest fraud case to be uncovered involving the state’s no-fault insurance law.
 There are several bills that have been proposed to cut down on this devastating and costly form of fraud, but drivers on the roadways must still be prepared for an accident situation.
 If you or someone you know has been injured in an auto accident, it is vitally important to secure the help of a New York car accident attorney who can carefully review your accident and help you file a claim.

-Economic damages for personal injuries Medical expenses for personal injury Personal injury Personal injury lawsuits Personal injury settlement No-fault laws and personal injury cases Fault laws and personal injury cases Types of personal injuries Personal injury and car accidents Fraud Criminal charges for manslaughter Employee health benefits Insurance fraud Lawsuits and disputes
+Economic damages for personal injuries Medical expenses for personal injury Personal injury Personal injury lawsuits Personal injury settlement No-fault laws and personal injury cases Fault laws and personal injury cases Types of personal injuries Car Accidents Fraud Criminal charges for manslaughter Employee health benefits Insurance fraud Lawsuits and disputes

 Sign up to receive a 3-part series of useful information and advice about personal injury law.